Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Alanine_scanning/README.md

 have to worry about any changes.
 The selection will be based on this structure.

 On the other hand, if this reference structure is omitted, then it will depend on:

-* The complex structure file format

-    _The `*.gro` format does not contain information related to chains._

 * GROMACS version